shards-of-blue/terraform-library/README.md

     - tf/roots: terraform code that is ready-to-run as an deployment routine to roll out a fully formed infrastructure component that only needs some amount of input parameters.

+Note that terraform module and profile names are versioned (with a '-vX' suffix).
+This is done to reduce the risk of terraform getting confused by too many internal layout changes.
+So if any major changes are made that may keep terraform from reconciling the existing state of resources that are deployed already then introduce a new version of module/profile so existing terraform deployment are not affected.